cicorias/Castle-Winbuntu/README.md

 In fact, I was never *really* able to get this to work natively on WSL - and perhaps collaterly why I started seeing the host key verification failures mentioned above - so you might be better served by using a native Windows app like PuTTY to accomplish this (I can report that this works quite well, if a little less intuitively in terms of initial setup than I expected...). ~I won't document it here, but be on the lookout for another setup guide here on Github featuring my transparent, muti-hop solution featuring ConEmu/PuTTY/Pageant and oh-my-zsh plugins to create a session "index" for several different types of encrypted tunnels/port mappings :)~

 **Update:** I was *finally* able to get **ssh multiplexing** to work, which has *all but completely eliminated a massive number of obstacles for me*...
-I'd describe this particular discovery as really the Sysadmin equivalent of feeling an immediate surge of supernatural power after being bitten by some weird glowing orange spider, or a sudden shirt-shredding green pectoral-enormity after having absorbed the entire radioactive payload of some oddly experimental, highly-concentrated mix of weapons-grade plutonium, fish oil supplements, wheatgrass and Human Growth Hormone :)
+I'd describe this particular discovery as really the Sysadmin equivalent of feeling an immediate surge of supernatural power after being bitten by some weird glowing orange spider, or a sudden shirt-shredding green pectoral enormity after having absorbed the entire radioactive payload of some oddly experimental, highly-concentrated mix of weapons-grade plutonium, fish oil supplements, wheatgrass and Human Growth Hormone :)

 ## Another quick note on sudo...